How To Reduce the Size of a PDF File

 Step Three – Save Your Compressed PDF

 When your file is ready, you will see an option to download the compressed file.
-The download location may vary, like this one that has cloud options, but from here you simply save the PDF.
+Download it and compare file sizes

 Use Preview on Mac